The Rose and Crown

 BBC schedules.)
 There was, it seems, a theatrical run in 1947 but we have not been able to identify which theatre or who acted in it.
 Since then it has been occasionally produced by community / amateur groups.

-Arbery Productions is pleased to bring it to the stage for a week during the Edinburgh Fringe 2016 - and by happy coincidence, our last night (27th August) is the 70th anniversary of the play's first performance on the BBC.
+Arbery Productions is pleased to bring it to the stage for a week during the Edinburgh Fringe 2016 - and by happy coincidence, our last night (27th August) was the 70th anniversary of the play's first performance on the BBC.

 The Director's Cut